Trump hints at cutting WHO funding over coronavirus handling, says they ‘really blew it’

 Last month, a resolution introduced in the House and Senate called on WHO Director Dr. Tedros Adhanom Ghebreyesus to retract what they called “highly misleading statements of support for the response of the Government of the People’s Republic of China.”

+Tedros has become much of the focus of criticism by lawmakers.
+The director panned coronavirus responses that "unnecessarily interfere with international travel and trade," after Trump imposed a travel ban on China in the early days of the crisis.

+He also tweeted praise for China on March 20, saying "[f]or the first time, #China has reported no domestic #COVID19 cases yesterday.
+This is an amazing achievement, which gives us all reassurance that the #coronavirus can be beaten."

-Sen. Marco Rubio, R-Fla., has accused WHO of playing “favoritism” to China.
-Sen. Martha McSally, R-Ariz., called for the director to resign.
+Sen. Martha McSally, R-Ariz., called for the director to resign and for WHO to "stop covering for [China.]

-“The WHO needs to stop covering for them,” she said on Fox Business Network's "Mornings with Maria."

 “I think Dr. Tedros needs to step down.
 We need to take some action to address this issue.
-It's just irresponsible, it’s unconscionable what they have done here while we have people dying across the globe.”
+It's just irresponsible, it’s unconscionable what they have done here while we have people dying across the globe," she said on Fox Business Network's "Mornings with Maria."